-AIMS will start working towardallits goals after a final organizational meet- to get benefits until she was 62, unless ing on Sept.
+SELMA--Local Negroes here are "We just had to tell them it was for AIMS will start working towardall its goals after a final organizational meeting on Sept.
 21 at 8 p.m., at the Green Street Baptist Church in Selma.
 Mrs. Johnson said she hoped the entire Negro community will join AIMS in Wilkins, Others Stress Initiative (CONTINUED FROM PAGE TWO) NAACP executive director Roy Wilkins said Saturday night that "in Watts the whole story of the Negro in America is wrapped up."
 Speaking at the First Annual Human Rights Dinner, he charged Negroes moving out of the rural South to the urban centers of the North and West are taken advantage of by whites who can prey on their lack of experience in city life.
 Yet, Wilkins and his colleagues also insisted that things were getting better all the time.
 They said Negroes must begin looking for opportunities and not let themselves be stopped in the struggle for full rights.
 On the other hand, Negroes were urged not to become complacent or apathetic, now that the new laws have been passed and "the wall is down."
-Said the Rev. Alexander: "Paying the cost (of first-class citizenship) will mean that Negro businessmen will have to stand on their ownfeet in this competitive world, on the basis of the services which they render to the consumer and of the capacity of the Negro manager to operate a sound enter- And in order to compete in the white business world, speakers said, Negroes will have to make use of every opportunity for education.
+Said the Rev. Alexander: "Paying the cost (of first-class citizenship) will mean that Negro businessmen will have to stand on their own feet in this competitive world, on the basis of the services which they render to the consumer and of the capacity of the Negro manager to operate a sound enterprise."
+And in order to compete in the white business world, speakers said, Negroes will have to make use of every opportunity for education.
 "Keep your eyes on the Federal Aid to Education Bill," Wilkins advised his audience.
 "There is \$1 billion coming to the poor.
 Make yourself a nuisance about these school funds.
-"You will never make it in this world -- and neither will your children--without an education," Theodore Berry, of the Office of Economic Opportunity, pointed out that Alabama is eligible for \$12,000,000 incommunity-action funds.
-"If you don't take advantage of it . . . it will go down the drain.
+"You will never make it in this world -- and neither will your children--without an education."
+Theodore Berry, of the Office of Economic Opportunity, pointed out that Alabama is eligible for \$12,000,000 in community-action funds.
+"If you don't take advantage of it... it will go down the drain.
 And the next year Congress will remember that Alabama wasn't interested in taking it," he said.
-Widows Can Now Get Benefits From Social Security at Age 60 "We just had to tell them it was for worked under social security, you can start getting social security benefits when you are 60.
-Up to now, a widow could not start she was taking care of a dependent child who was receiving survivors' To apply, you have to go to your local social security office and fill out an application.
-You will need proof of your age (a birth certificate if you have one), your marriage certificate, and, if you have been divorced, a divorce certifi- If you choose to start monthly benefits when you are 60, you will receive a smaller payment every month than if you wait until you are 62.
+Widows Can Now Get Benefits From Social Security at Age 60 If you are a widow whose husband worked under social security, you can start getting social security benefits when you are 60.
+Up to now, a widow could not start to get benefits until she was 62, unless she was taking care of a dependent child who was receiving survivors' benefits.
+To apply, you have to go to your local social security office and fill out an application.
+You will need proof of your age (a birth certificate if you have one), your marriage certificate, and, if you have been divorced, a divorce certificate.
+If you choose to start monthly benefits when you are 60, you will receive a smaller payment every month than if you wait until you are 62.
 This is to make up for the longer time you will be getting benefits.
-For example, if your husband's average income was \$3,600 a year and you start getting social security payments when you are 60, you will receive \$80.50 a month.
-If you wait until you're 61, you will get \$86.70 every month.
-And if you don't start until you're 62, you will get \$92.80 each month.
+For example, if your husband's average income was \$3,600 a year and you start getting social security payments when you are 60, you will receive \$80.50 a month If you wait until you're 61, you will get \$86.70 every month.
+And if you don't start until you're 62, you will get \$92.80 PHONE: 727-0360 reaa each month.

 CARTER'S GROCERY & LUNCH

 Welcome Students

-PHONE: 727-0360 TUSKEGEE INSTITUTE, ALA.
+TUSKEGEE INSTITUTE, ALA.